References Improve LLM Alignment in Non-Verifiable Domains

 Keywords: LLM Alignment; LLM-as-a-Judge; Alignment Evaluation; Preference Optimization

-In this work, we investigate whether reference outputs can be effectively leveraged for improving LLM alignment.
-To this end, we first design evaluation methods that enhance LLM-based evaluators with high-quality reference outputs.
-Through comprehensive experiments, we show that the reference-guided evaluation method substantially improves the performance of less capable LLM-evaluators, using references generated by frontier LLMs.
-Moreover, strong LLM-evaluators can be further enhanced by human-written references.
+Abstract: While Reinforcement Learning with Verifiable Rewards (RLVR) has shown strong effectiveness in reasoning tasks, it cannot be directly applied to non-verifiable domains lacking ground-truth verifiers, such as LLM alignment.
+In this work, we investigate whether high-quality reference outputs can be effectively leveraged to bridge this gap.
+First, we design evaluation protocols that enhance LLM-based evaluators for LLM alignment using reference outputs.
+Through comprehensive experiments, we show that a reference-guided approach substantially improves the accuracy of less capable LLM-judges using references from frontier models; stronger LLM-judges can also be enhanced by human-written references.
 We then demonstrate the utility of high-quality references in alignment tuning, where LLMs guided with references are used as judges to self-improve.
-The results show that reference-based LLMs-as-Judges yield clear gains over reference-free baselines in this semi-self-improvement setting, and achieve performance comparable to training with finetuned reward models.
-In particular, reference-guided self-improvement achieves scores of 73.1\% and 58.7\% on AlpacaEval and Arena-Hard with Llama-3-8B-Instruct, and 70.0% and 74.1% with Qwen2.5-7B.
-These results highlight the great potential of leveraging references for LLM training in non-verifiable domains using reference-guided LLM-based evaluators.
+We show that reference-guided self-improvement yields clear gains over both SFT distillation and reference-free baselines, achieving performance comparable to training with finetuned reward models.
+Specifically, our method achieves scores of 73.1% and 58.7% on AlpacaEval and Arena-Hard with Llama-3-8B-Instruct, and 70.0% and 74.1% with Qwen2.5-7B.
+These results highlight the potential of using reference-guided LLM-evaluators to enable effective post-training in non-verifiable domains.

 Supplementary Material: zip